powenyao/powenyao.github.io/_pages/about.md

 * Evaluate and improve the process

 Breaking down a genre and creating a game mechanics matrix can do wonders for identifying room for innovation.
-This was incorporated into the Mobile Game class at University of Southern California, aimed at general computer science students not specialized in games.
+This was incorporated into the Mobile Game class at the University of Southern California, aimed at general computer science students not specialized in games.
 I created lectures and exercises to help them catch up and innovate.